iftikharuddin/the-ton/ton-checklist.md

   ❌ Give 1 TON to first message → others fail
   ✅ Split gas: 0.3 + 0.3 + 0.3 + 0.1 = 1.0 TON
   Add new messages?
 Recalculate everything! 🔄

+- TON Gas Tip: Return excess gas or your contract becomes a black hole! 🕳️ ✅ Auto-forward (mode 64) for simple flows
+  ❌ Manual calculation when contract pays storage/fees Always reserve gas for storage fees - or your contract dies!
+  Keep some gas for yourself to pay storage fees